WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 <img src="SingleTrustAnchor.png" alt="TNG Implementation - Single Trust Anchor" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>

 To realize the architecture vision, the gateway trust model will be enhanced so that the federator can support multiple trust anchors.
-For this purpose, the TNG Federator will be onboarded in the source gateway with an NB<sub>TLS</sub> and NB<sub>UP</sub> certificate to access the gateway content.
+For this purpose, the TNG Federator will be onboarded in the source gateway with an TNP<sub>TLS</sub> and TNP<sub>UP</sub> certificate to access the gateway content.
 In the destination gateway, the trust anchor of the source gateway is configured (and signed by the operator) to accept the source content as valid.
 If the verification is successful, the content will be added as a subset to the existing gateway content.
 The connected national backends can then download all information by activating the federation option, to get the content from both gateways.
 The trust chain can be verified about the trust anchor of the connected gateway and the trust list of onboarded trust anchors.

 <img src="MultipleTrustAnchor.png" alt="TNG Implementation- Multiple Trust Anchor" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>

-<b>Note</b>: The Federator acts as a special kind of “National Backend”, therefore all NB associated certificates except the NB<sub>UP</sub> will be onboarded normally.
+<b>Note</b>: The Federator acts as a special kind of “National Backend”, therefore all TNP associated certificates except the TNP<sub>UP</sub> will be onboarded normally.

 ##### Raw Public Keys
 The trust model doesn’t support raw public keys due to security reasons especially in cases where: